Copyright © 2016 - 2018 Fantasyland Institute of Learning. All Rights Reserved.

-In service of this purpose, we open the community to all civil individuals and we require that all members refrain from unprofessional behavior.
-We do not impose any ideology onto members, nor do we restrict participation based on people’s personal attributes or their behavior in other communities.
+In service of this purpose, we open the community to all qualified individuals and we require that all members refrain from unprofessional conduct.
+Except as otherwise noted, we do not impose any ideology onto members, nor do we restrict participation based on people’s personal attributes or their conduct in other communities.

-We encourage everyone to assume the best in every interaction; to be open, honest, and empathic in all communication; and to demonstrate politeness and professional courtesy in every situation.
+We strongly encourage members to assume the best in every interaction; to be open, honest, and empathic in all communication; and to demonstrate politeness and professional courtesy in every situation.

-We welcome any closed group of members to engage in any behavior for which there is explicit and unanimous mutual consent.
-In the absence of such consent, we impose the following restrictions during active participation, which are further clarified by the Glossary.
+We welcome any closed group of members to engage in any conduct for which there is explicit and unanimous mutual consent.
+In the absence of such consent, we impose the following restrictions on conduct, which are further clarified by the Glossary.

 - Don’t Harass.
-Do not interact with anyone who does not consent to the interaction.
+Only interact with people who consent to the interaction.

 - Don’t Pry.
-Do not attempt to infer the private content or communication of others.
+Do not attempt to ascertain the private content or communication of others.

-These requirements on behavior apply to members only while they are actively participating in the community.
-The standing of members is unaffected by behavior that does not comply with these requirements if this behavior occurs in other communities.
+These requirements on conduct apply to members only while they are actively participating in the community.
+Except as otherwise noted, the standing of members is unaffected by conduct that does not comply with these requirements if this conduct occurs in other communities.

 - Don’t Dox.
-Do not publish details of members that you learn about during active participation.
+Do not publish details of members that you learn about while actively participating.